headzoo/bitcoin-wallet-api/README.md

 * Concrete methods are defined for each API call, which means modern IDEs can provide auto-complete and argument documentation.
 * Arguments for each API call are checked for correct type and format, which is useful during development and debugging.
+* Abstracts away some of the Bitcoin API complications and inconsistencies, while tyring to stay close to the original.
 * Pool management so that wallets may be clustered, with queries are evenly distributed to the cluster.
 * Solid documentation for each API call.
 Often taken directly from the Bitcoin source code.

 See the [Bitcoin API wiki](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list) for information on each method.

+**Please notify me of API changes by submitting an issue.**

 Requirements
 ------------
-* PHP 5.4 or greater
+* PHP 5.4 or greater.
-* cURL PHP extension
+* cURL PHP extension.
+* A wallet server supporting the Bitcoin JSON-API protocol for Bitcoin wallet version 0.9 or greater.

 Installing
 ----------